-Our Enchanted Full Guide of Things to Do in Taos New Mexico
+Delving Into the Mystical Charm: Your Comprehensive Guide of Things to Do in Taos, New Mexico

 If you have been following our blog for a bit, you know that we have a deep love for the desert and culture.
 We have family history in New Mexico -- green chile is part of our regular diet and we dream of building a quaint adobe bungalow someday.
 We frequently turn to each other and say, "it's time to go to New Mexico to eat."
 New Mexico truly is breathtaking, with some of the most stunning sunsets in the US, but if we're being honest, it's the food that wins us over every time.

 New Mexico's state motto is The Land of Enchantment.
 It has vast desert landscapes, snowcapped mountains, some of the best food, and Native American culture that's unique to the region.
-Each time we have driven over the Colorado border into New Mexico, we feel a shift inside ourselves.
+Each time we have driven over the Colorado border into New Mexico (usually to Santa Fe), we feel a shift inside ourselves.
 Peace surrounds us.
-That's why when New Mexico relaxed Covid-19 travel restrictions, we quickly planned a fall trip to Taos New Mexico.

 Enjoy our full things-to-do guide to Taos.
-When you are done with that, head over to our guide on where to eat in this foodie destination (coming soon)!
+When you are done with that, head over to our guide on where to eat in this foodie destination!

 Enjoy Sunrise or Sunset at the Rio Grande Bridge and Gorge